itaki/UbuntuSetup/cursor/install_cursor.md

 ### Desktop Integration

-The script sets up proper desktop integration:
+The script offers to set up desktop integration:
-1. Creates a desktop entry file
+1. Downloads and installs the Cursor icon
-2. Downloads and installs the Cursor icon
+2. Creates or updates a desktop entry file
 3. Updates the desktop database

 ### Shell Integration

-For convenient command-line access, the script:
+For convenient command-line access, the script offers to:
-1. Detects the user's shell (bash, zsh, or fish)
+1. Detect the user's shell (bash, zsh, or fish)
-2. Adds a shell function to the appropriate configuration file
+2. Add a shell function to the appropriate configuration file
-3. Provides instructions for activating the new function
+3. Provide instructions for activating the new function

 ## Troubleshooting